 Ask around and see if anyone knows or works at a company that's hiring.
 Typical jobs for college students include office assistant, mail clerk, filing, data entry.
 Factories may employ students to help with simple maintenance, delivery or basic clean-up.

 Online Job Listings

-Of course, your student should utilize online job listings when searching for a summer job.
-Here are just a few:
+Your student should utilize online job listings when searching for a summer job.
+Here are a few:

 The following jobs are traditional go-tos for college students looking for summer work:

 Waitstaff: Servers can earn significant tips if working for the right restaurant.